epaeltech/epaeltech/README.md

 We are committed to making a meaningful social impact.
 By focusing on the unique needs of the African continent, we strive to contribute to sustainable development, education, healthcare, and more.

-## Products and Services

-### StudyClass.org

-An e-learning platform on the mission of developing next generation creators, leaders, thinkers, and innovators in Africa.

-### Gobachop.com

-Gobachop is an eCommerce platform and a marketplace that allows anyone to legally sell anything to anyone based on the locations of the seller and buyer.

-### Songzaby.com

-A digital audio platform to produce, master, and distribute music, podcasts, and audiobooks worldwide.

 ## How to Get Involved

-If you share our passion for using technology to make a difference, we invite you to get involved with Epael Technologies.
+If you share our passion for using technology to make a difference, we invite you to get involved with Epael Tech.
 Here are a few ways you can connect with us:

-- **Explore Our Products**: Visit our [website](https://epael.com) to learn more about our products and services.
+- **Explore Our Website**: Visit our [website](https://epael.io) to learn more about our products and services.

 - **Join Our Team**: We are always on the lookout for talented individuals who are enthusiastic about our mission.
-Check our [careers page](https://epael.com/careers) for current job opportunities.
+Check our [careers page](https://epael.slack.com) for current job opportunities.

 - **Contact Us**: Have questions or want to collaborate?
 Feel free to reach out to us at [info@epael.com](mailto:info@epael.com).